 Conclusion

 BP2 introduced the possibility of polyphonic/polyrhythmic representation.
-Polymetric structures are an unmatched model for the representation of musical time and by extension the structure of “time objects”: music, speech, noises, video, robotic movements etc. This model is able to deal with incomplete definitions and performs all terminal time calculations accurately, using integer ratios.
-Results are simplified to avoid integer overflow and comply with the quantization required for the actual performance.
+Polymetric structures are an unsurpassed model for representing musical time and, by extension, the structure of "time objects": music, speech, noise, video, robot movements, etc. This model is able to deal with incomplete definitions and performs all terminal time calculations accurately, using integer ratios.
+The results are simplified to avoid integer overflow and to match the quantization required for real performance.

 Current work